 Where Does Cholesterol Come From?

 The rest comes from our diets.
-Only foods of animal origin contain cholesterol that we ingest.
-This includes all meats (Yes, Virginia, chicken and turkey count as meat), fish, including and especially shellfish, eggs and dairy products.
+Only foods of animal origin contain cholesterol.
+This includes all meats, (Yes, Virginia, all poultry counts as meat), fish, including and especially shellfish, eggs and dairy products.

 This means that lacto-ovo vegetarians do consume at least some cholesterol, depending upon how much dairy and eggs they consume.
 Vegans do not take in any cholesterol in their diets.
 Since the body is able to make all it needs, there is no need to supplement cholesterol via the diet: hence all the problems we find with "too much of a good thing" when we visit the doctor.

 By now we've all become familiar with the differences: HDL and LDL types; HDL being the 'good' kind, and LDL being the 'bad' kind.
 This is easily remembered by thinking of the "L" at the beginning of LDL as standing for "lazy."